zeerakahmed/makhzan/contribution-docs/README.md

 To help with the arduous task of cleaning, and semantically tagging source text we are beginning to develop text editor plugins.
 A first draft of these is included in the `/sublime-text-3-plugins` directory.
 As the name suggests these plugins are for the Sublime Text 3 text editor.

 Using these plugins will provide a `Makhzan` menu next to the other Sublime Text menu, containing helpful commands.
-For example one command will add `<p>` tags to selected lines.
+Using these plugins a number of time-intensive transformations are automated with one click:
+- Use the `Fix Common Inpage Issues` command to fix most spacing issues identified above.
+Only floating letters, and spaces with a *zer* underneath need to be manually addressed.
+- To add semantic tags around any text, just select the text and run the appropriate command from the menu.
+For example, running the `Add Paragraph Tags` command will add opening and closing `<p>` tags to the beginning and end of the lines selected.
+Using these commands also ensures that indentation and new-line conventions are more closely followed in the corpus.

 To utilize these plugins, copy all the files in this directory to your `Sublime Text 3/Packages/User` folder.
 This folder will be in different places depending on your operating system.
 If you already have a `Main.sublime-menu` file that you have used to add a custom menu to Sublime Text, then simply append the dictionary item in this file to your existing `Main.sublime-menu` file.